-Together with WREMO, Resilient Carterton, and Neighbourhood Support, the Council and community have developed the Community Emergency Hub Guide and Response Plan, a document to prepare and guide the community in the unlikely event of a major disaster occurring.
+Together with WREMO, Resilient Carterton, and Neighbourhood Support, the Council and community have developed the Community Emergency Hub Guide, a document to prepare and guide the community in the unlikely event of a major disaster occurring.

 Emergency preparedness is essential to the safety and well-being of yourself, your family and your neighbours.
 Planning for an emergency and having sound community networks and support, will prove vital in creating a resilient community if an emergency occurs.

 Preparing your household or business for an emergency is incredibly important.
 Having great resources to help you do so is the first step.
 The WREMO Get Prepared website is full of emergency preparedness planning tips and advice.
 They also have great links to local information and training workshops.